 Skip to main content

-Configuring the IRISClient assembly
+Configuring the IRISClient Assembly

-Support for both providers is implemented in the IRISClient assembly, using .NET managed code throughout, making it easy to deploy within a .NET environment.
+Support is implemented in the IRISClient assembly, using .NET managed code throughout, making it easy to deploy within a .NET environment.
 IRISClient is thread-safe and can be used within multithreaded .NET applications.
 This section provides specifies requirements, and provides instructions for installing the IRISClient assembly and configuring Visual Studio.

 Requirements